Financial Hardship

 If we become aware you are having trouble meeting your financial commitments to us we may contact you to discuss your situation and the options available to you.

-To enter your hardship application, please fill out your details here.
+To notify us of hardship, please fill out your details here.

 If you would like to speak to one of our Support team, we are available from 8am-7pm (Australian Eastern Time) Monday-Friday, and 9-5pm on Saturdays.